yktoo/yktoo.com/content/blog/posts/0890/index.en.md

 On March **20<sup>th</sup>** the official ~~astrological~~ astronomical spring began in the Netherlands.
 The nature was celebrating this date with the air temperature of **18 °C** and trees in full bloom.

-Here's a traditional video of the blooming Houten!
+Here's a traditional video of the blooming Houten — this time in **4K**!

 <!--more-->